bpshparis/murex/README.md

 Unzip WAS Liberty Kernel product (e.g. **wlp-kernel-19.0.0.6.zip)**

-:bulb: Feel free to unzip with any GUI tool but be sure to unzip in your **home directory**.
+:bulb: Feel free to unzip with any GUI tool but :warning: be sure to unzip in your **home directory**.

 <br>